koskath/arete2/course_content/ML/md_files/Lecture10/lecture_10_slide_14_recurrent-network-training.md

 # Slide 14 of Lecture 10 contains information about the Recurrent Network Training.

-• RNN is trained by backpropagation through time (BPTT).
-• Because standard backpropagation cannot work in loop or recurrent structure.
-• Training a network using backpropagation involves calculating error gradient, moving backward from output layer through hidden layers of network and adjusting network weights.
+RNNs are trained with backpropagation through time because standard backpropagation cannot directly handle the looped or recurrent structure, yet the overall idea remains the same: calculate the error gradient, move backward from the output layer through the hidden layers, and adjust the network weights accordingly.

-• However, this operation cannot work in recurrent neuron because we have just one neural cell with recurrent connections to itself.
-• Note: Deep RNN is the way to stack multiple layers of cells.
-• Each time step t (called a frame).
-14
+In a recurrent neuron we effectively have a single neural cell with connections to itself, so we conceptually unroll the cell across time steps, each time step \(t\) being called a frame, and this perspective also clarifies how a deep RNN stacks multiple layers of such cells.